176 — NAIA’s Patti Strand on Pet Expo for Public Outreach

 Strand, along with her husband Rod, have been active in growing the participation of breed clubs at the Orange County event, which last year boasted 47,000 visitors.
 Representatives from more than 90 breeds had the opportunity to interact with those families, with long lines at most of the booths, Strand said.

 “… one of the things I’ve seen that’s pretty cool on the part of the breed clubs is how they’ve evolved over time, to now they have begun to create literature,” Strand said.
-“Maybe they had a brochure or a flyer to begin with, but now they have a lot more materials that they’re passing out and I think they’re finding it not only is a great place to educate or inform the public about their breeds but also they’re recruiting fanciers, people who love the breed.
+“Maybe they had a brochure or a flyer, to begin with, but now they have a lot more materials that they’re passing out and I think they’re finding it not only is a great place to educate or inform the public about their breeds but also they’re recruiting fanciers, people who love the breed.
 People who live in the area and had a Dalmatian or had a bulldog but didn’t know there was a club.

 “… what we have found at the pet expos are the number of people who have our breed, who love our breed and really, really want to connect with other people who have the breed.
 So, if some of the memberships are a little smaller than the clubs would like them to be, this is really a great place to meet other fanciers of your breed that you never knew existed,” Strand noted.

-Home for Animal Heroes, an organization NAIA supports which provides resources to foster and rehome retired medical research dogs, will offer an adoption opportunity at the Orange County event.
+Home for Animal Heroes, an organization NAIA supports that provides resources to foster and rehome retired medical research dogs, will offer an adoption opportunity at the Orange County event.
 The Expo is April 27-29, 2018 at the Orange County Fair & Event Center.

 Homes for Animal Heroes also is sponsoring a “virtual 5K run” to raise money for their goal to expand their fostering and adoption network to more states.